 "X" tainting is not necessarily problematic.
-As for support, SUSE Customer Care can involve the third party that provides support for the driver involved.
+As for support, SUSE Support can involve the third party that provides support for the driver involved.
 The external flag can be avoided by using hardware components that are directly supported by SUSE.

 - To avoid "I" you may figure out where the firmware problem lays (BISO or some other component)

 - To avoid "E" tainting. please make sure to not load any module which does not have a valid signature.
 You can force this behaviour by enabling CONFIG_MODULE_SIG_FORCE config option, or by setting module.sig_enforce=1 on the kernel command line

 - "H" is being set when the system tries to boot from a snapshot images without valid signatures. it is controlled through CONFIG_SNAPSHOT_VERIFICATION config option. if you get this flag, make sure your snapshot has a valid signature